The Best Way To Set Up HomeBridge

 Additional Features of HOOBS

-The HOOBS web interface adds a number of nice features to help manage your Homebridge instance.
+The HOOBS web interface adds a number of nice features to help manage your HomeBridge instance.
 Key among these is a clean and easy to use configuration interface for managing the various settings of the server, including network ports, localization details, and HomeKit settings for the bridge.

 An easy to access live view of the system log is right there on the toolbar, which is vital for diagnosing issues and knowing what to ask if you need help.
-Equally handy is an Advanced view of your Homebridge configuration file, which allows you to check and edit things directly in the interface if required.
+Equally handy is an Advanced view of your HomeBridge configuration file, which allows you to check and edit things directly in the interface if required.

-HOOBS log and advanced views
+HOOBS log viewer

 Finally, the ability to back up and restore your configuration easily provides a valuable tool when adding new plugins and making changes to an established HOOBS setup.
 Nothing is more frustrating than having a chunk of your smart home fall over for some unexplained reason due to a bad plugin or a broken configuration file.